leo27945875/parallel_pso/README.md

 ![](assets/Exp/Exp-dim_ALL_Times-logx-logy.png)

-The leftmost part of the figures above represents the `overhead` of each device or framework.
+The leftmost part of the figures above is more affected by the `overhead` of each device or framework.
 When there are a large number of particles in a low-dimensional space, the PSO algorithm converges quickly, reducing the frequency of local and global best updates.

 ## Scaling number of particles